Installation¶

 It's the folder you downloaded und unzipped.

-To install another version you can do so follwing the PyTorch documentation:
+To install another version you can do so following the PyTorch documentation:

-Depending on your operating system (Windows or Linux) and your CUDA version you can select, copy and run the install command from the PyTorch site under "INSTALL PYTORCH" (choose Build="Stable", Package="pip" and Language="Python").
+Depending on your operating system (Windows or Linux) and your CUDA version you can select, copy and run the install command from the PyTorch site under "INSTALL PYTORCH" (choose Build="Stable", Package="pip" and Language="Python"), then adapt the command to use uv.

 Maybe you also have to install Microsoft Visual C++ 14.0 or greater from the Visual Studio Build Tools.